Mixtera: A Data Plane for Foundation Model Training: Evaluation

 \begin{enumerate}[leftmargin=*,nosep] \item How can we integrate dynamic mixing algorithms into \mixtera{} and what role do mixtures play for model accuracy?

 \item How does \mixtera's throughput compare to other data loaders and how well does it scale? \end{enumerate}

-We explore the first question in a dynamic mixture case study on LLMs (\Cref{subsec:eval-ado}) and a static mixture case study for VLMs (\Cref{subsec:eval-multimodal}); the second question is explored in throughput benchmarks (\Cref{subsec:eval-perf}).
-We conduct our experiments on the Clariden partition of the Alps supercomputer of the Swiss National Supercomputer Centre.
-Clariden consists of HPE Cray Supercomputing EX254n blades, each hosting two Quad GH200 nodes.
+We explore the first question in a dynamic mixture case study on LLMs (\Cref{subsec:eval-ado}) and a static mixture case study for VLMs (\Cref{subsec:eval-multimodal}).
+We explore the second question with throughput benchmarks (\Cref{subsec:eval-perf}).

+\textbf{Setup.} We run experiments on HPE Cray Supercomputing EX254n blades, each hosting two Quad GH200 nodes.
 Each node contains 4 interconnected groups of a Grace CPU with 72 cores, 128\,GB DRAM, and a H100 Hopper GPU with 96\,GB of HBM.
-The nodes are connected using 200\,Gb/s HPE Slingshot interconnect.
-We refer to Fusco et al.~\cite{Fusco2024GH} for a more detailed analysis of the Alps supercomputer.
-The machines run Ubuntu Server 24.01 LTS with kernel 5.14.21, and we build upon the NVIDIA NGC 25.01 container with Python 3.12, a nightly build of PyTorch 2.6, NVIDIA driver 550.54.15 and CUDA 12.8.
-We add support for \mixtera{} and other data loaders on our fork of torchtitan (commit \texttt{d989842})\footnote{Available at \url{https://github.com/eth-easl/torchtitan-mixtera}.}~\cite{Liang2024Torchtitan}.
-Torchtitan is part of the Pytorch ecosystem and straightforward to set up.
-We use Llama3-like models whose configurations can be found in \Cref{tab:models}.
+The nodes are connected using a 200\,Gb/s HPE Slingshot interconnect.
+The machines run Ubuntu Server 24.04 LTS with kernel 5.14.21.
+We build on the NVIDIA NGC 25.01 container with Python 3.12, a nightly build of PyTorch 2.7, NVIDIA driver 550.54.15, and CUDA 12.8.
+We add support for \mixtera{} and other data loaders on our fork of Torchtitan (commit \texttt{ae4e402})\footnote{Available at \url{https://github.com/eth-easl/torchtitan-mixtera}.}~\cite{Liang2024Torchtitan}.
+Torchtitan is part of the PyTorch ecosystem and straightforward to set up.
+We use Llama3-like models with configurations in \Cref{tab:models}.
 The 162M and 1.6B models are based on Jiang et al.~\cite{Jiang2024ADO}, while 3.6B follows Meta's Llama 3.2 model.
 They do not have the same parameter count as torchtitan does not tie the weight embeddings.
-Our training and benchmarking data is based on The Pile~\cite{Gao2020Pile}.
-We heuristically split long samples with more than 3000 words, with max.
-10\,k samples per file.
+Our training and benchmarking data is based on The Pile~\cite{Gao2020Pile}, a frequently-used data collection used for exploring data mixing~\cite{Jiang2024ADO,xie2024doremi,Albalak2024OnlineMixing}.
+We split long samples with more than 1\,500 words, with max.
+20\,k samples per file.